yrahul3910/atracker-analysis/documentation.md

 - Because of the above rule, friends coming over is categorized as "Misc".
 - Listening to music while doing nothing else is categorized as "Misc".
 However, doing anything while listening to music (such as working) is categorized as that activity.
 - Doing dishes is _typically_ categorized as "Misc"; however, a lot of dishwashing actually happens as a result of noticing the dishes while roaming around the house--in these specific cases, it is categorized as "Roaming".

+### Update: May 12, 2023

+- When performing tasks outside, only the *travel* portion is marked as "Roaming"; activities performed in between (work, coffee, etc.) are coded accordingly.
+This change makes coding in line with "Working".